CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 ```

-Similar performance to using integers, but with 1/4 the storage requirement (And slightly faster in some cases)!
+Similar performance to using integers, but with 1/4 the storage requirement (and slightly faster in some cases)!
 Let's take a quick look at the instructions to see if we can understand why.

 Here is for our non power of two constant.